rupeshs/fastsdcpu/Readme.md

 We first creates LCM-LoRA baked in model,replaces the scheduler with LCM and then converts it into OpenVINO model.
 For more details check [LCM OpenVINO Converter](https://github.com/rupeshs/lcm-openvino-converter), you can use this tools to convert any StableDiffusion 1.5 fine tuned models to OpenVINO.

+<a id="ai-pc-support"></a>
-## Intel AI PC support - OpenVINO (CPU,GPU,NPU)
+## Intel AI PC support - OpenVINO (CPU, GPU, NPU)

-Fast SD now supports AI PC inference support.
+Fast SD now supports AI PC with Intel® Core™ Ultra Processors.
 [To learn more about AI PC and OpenVINO](https://nolowiz.com/ai-pc-and-openvino-quick-and-simple-guide/).

 ### GPU